mattspitz/download-gifyyy/README.md

 # download-gifyyy

 Those Gifyyy URLs are pretty obvious. `/img123` can only suggest that there's an `/img122` and an `/img/124`, right?
 Well, who needs security by obscurity?
-It's not clear whether all GIFs or just those that are sent are included.
+It's not clear whether all GIFs or just those that are sent can be downloaded.

-Since Gifyyy uses MeteorJS to fetch image URLs, we use PhantomJS to render the page and scoop the URL.
+Since Gifyyy uses MeteorJS to fetch image URLs, we use PhantomJS to render the page and scoop the URL, which is slow.

 Fortunately, this is easily parallelizable!